Montgomery is one of the most important historic cities in the United States.

 You can catch a sneak peek into the lives of the First Family during the tense times of the Civil War era.

-The zoo spreads over and a 40-acre area and is special for having no cages.
+The zoo spreads over a 40-acre area and is notable for having no cages.

-Animals roam here in the artificially created landscapes resembling their native habitats.
+Animals roam in artificially created landscapes resembling their native habitats.